AniviaLi/UW/CS456/A2/README.md

 ```
 Navigate to this program's directory.

-Type command
+Make the java program by command:
 ```
 make
 ```
-in terminal to make the java program.

 ### Run the nEmulator firstly